Salihbasic/whitaker-words-jsonisator/README.md

 | `source`    | Dictionary the word was taken from  |
 | `senses`    | Word definitions and meanings       |

+\* Depending on word type, the number of stems ranges anywhere from 1 to 4.
+In the tables below, each table entry will have a detailed explanation.

+### Common inflection attributes
 The same goes for attributes in the __inflection__ entries:

 | Attribute    | Description                               |